TCleary24/PAM/README.md

  Save the changes to the file <br />
   $ Y

  At this point, PAM files have been edited to enable the USB device to replace the need for a password.
 A user can still login as before with their password, but now if the USB is detected a password is no longer required.
-The next step will adjust a module in the common-auth file in /etc/pam.d to require both USB and password for successful logins.
+The next step will adjust a module in the common-auth file in /etc/pam.d to require both USB and password for successful logins. <br />

 Go to the PAM directory <br />
   $ sudo cd /etc/pam.d